-Use these instructions to care for a Orchid plant.
-This guide will tell you how to water your Orchid, its light, temperature, and humidity preferences, and any additional care your plant might need to help it grow.
+Use these instructions to care for an Orchid.
+This guide will tell you how to water an Orchid; its light, temperature, humidity preferences and any additional care it might need to help it grow.

 Your Orchid prefers bright indirect light, such as the light from an east-facing window.
 Don’t let your plant sit in direct sun, as the foliage and flowers may burn.
 If your Orchid does not get enough light, it will not thrive and continually bloom.

 Allow the top 50% of the sphagnum moss to dry out in between waterings.
 Before watering, remove the saucer from underneath the pot and take it to your sink.
 Thoroughly water your plant until the water flows through the drainage hole.
 Place it back on the saucer, making sure it is free of any standing water.
 Your orchid does not like to sit in water, but do not let the moss dry out completely.

 Your Orchid enjoys average room temperatures of 60-80 degrees.